Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: Numerical Results

 We evaluate the multi-user performance when the channel estimation and data communication share the same frequency, i.e., all BS pilots must stop in order for communication to commence.
 To this end, we consider that the BS is only able to communicate with $N_{s}=10$ users in a given coherence block.
 Note that the other schemes only know the beamforming directions, they randomly select $N_{s}=10$ users from those who send back the beamforming directions.
 In contrast, the SWIFT approaches wait until the first $N_{s}=10$ users have fed back requests for communication and then the BS begins communicating with them.
 For simplicity, in all schemes, we consider that the BS divides the remaining communication time equally among the users.

-Fig. \ref{MU_rate} shows the average effective rate as the number of users increase for two scenarios with (a) $L_c=200$ and (b) $L_c=400$.
+Fig. \ref{MU_rate} shows the average effective rate as the number of users increase for two scenarios with (a) $T_c=200$ and (b) $T_c=400$.
 We first see that the average effective rate increases significantly as the number of users increases.
 This is because the SWIFT algorithm is capable of selecting out users with channels better suited for data communication based on the sequence that users feedback their channel estimation.
 In contrast, the other schemes remain unchanged as the number of users increases.
 Furthermore, the effective rate of the SWIFT schemes begins to saturate from about $U=17$.
 That is, as the BS only communicates with the first $N_{s}=10$ users, it only needs to neglect a little more than one third of these users to achieve a significant performance gain.
 Given the system model, these neglected users may be near the cell edge and may have a more favorable channel with an adjacent cell.
+However, in other cases, to more generally provide fairness among all UE, a more advanced scheduling approach may be required to favor those with poorer channels.
+As our scheme has focused on improving the overall network performance as opposed to individual UE, this has been left as a future work.